-At the December meeting, the Board of Regents adopted the regulation for a fourth emergency action, effective December 18.
-2018, with revisions based on the public comment received.
+At the December meeting, the Board of Regents adopted the regulation by a fourth emergency action, effective December 18, 2018, with revisions based on the public comment received.
 A Notice of Revised Rule Making was published in the State Register on December 26, 2018 and a Notice of Emergency Adoption was published in the State Register on January 2, 2019.
 Prior to publication in the State Register, Ch.
-408 of the Laws of 2018 was signed into law and extended the public comment period for revised rulemakings from 30 days to 45 days.
-As a result, the public comment period on the revised rulemaking was extended until February 8, 2019, which was too late to present the rule for permanent adoption in at the February meeting.
-As a result, the Department recommends an additional emergency action to ensure that the emergency rule adopted at the December 2018 meeting remains continuously in effect until it can be adopted as a permanent rule at the March 2019 meeting.
-A Notice of Emergency Adoption will be published in the State Register on February 27, 2019.
-An assessment of the public comment received from January 2, 2019 through January 31, 2019 is attached as Attachment I.
+408 of the Laws of 2018 was signed into law and extended the public comment for revised rulemakings from 30 days to 45 days.
+As a result, the public comment period on the revised rulemaking was extended until February 8, 2019, which was too late to present the rule as a permanent adoption at the February meeting.
+As a result, the Department recommended an additional emergency action to ensure that the emergency rule adopted at the December 2018 meeting remained continuously in effect until it can be adopted as a permanent rule at the March 2019 meeting.
+A Notice of Emergency Adoption was published in the State Register on February 27, 2019.
+An assessment of public comment is attached as Attachment I.